Current as of Wednesday, July 22 at 12pm

 - You will find hand sanitizing stations throughout our facility.

-- Our Preschool CapCity Kids ministry will reopen on June 21
+- Our Preschool CapCity Kids ministry reopened on June 21

 - All classrooms, hallways and restrooms are disinfected each week and between services on Sundays.